BjornKennethHolmstrom/Spiralize/README.md

   - Visual progress tracking with color-coded stages

 - **Explore the Spiral**
-  - Learn about the stages of the Spiral Dynamics model with engaging visuals and explanations.
+  - Learn about the stages of the Spiral Dynamics model with engaging visuals and explanations
-  - Understand how values shape individuals, communities, and societies.
+  - Understand how values shape individuals, communities, and societies
   - Read about the history of Spiral Dynamics
+  - Access comprehensive video resources from leading Spiral Dynamics educators

+- **Conscious Governance**
+  - Explore governance models through a developmental lens
+  - Access interactive tools for understanding governance evolution
+  - Browse real-world examples of different governance structures
+  - Find curated resources for implementing developmental governance approaches

+- **Educational Resources**
+  - Access curated collections of books, academic papers, and online courses
+  - Watch video series exploring each stage of development
+  - Study case examples and practical applications
+  - Connect with communities of practice in the field

 - **Multilingual Support**
-  - Currently supports English and Swedish.
+  - Currently supports English and Swedish
-  - Expandable to include additional languages.
+  - Expandable to include additional languages

-- **Educational Resources**
-  - Read in-depth articles and practical applications for each stage.
-  - Gain tools for integrating higher-stage values into your life.

 - **Donation Support**
-  - Support the project through [PayPal Donations](https://www.paypal.com/donate/?hosted_button_id=FX7FQMDQBAR4N) (add the message "Spiralize").
+  - Support the project through [PayPal Donations](https://www.paypal.com/donate/?hosted_button_id=FX7FQMDQBAR4N) (add the message "Spiralize")

 ## Deployment